Backlash (2003): Storylines

-The main match on the undercard from the SmackDown! brand, was the encounter of The Big Show and Rey Mysterio.
+The other main match on the undercard from the SmackDown! brand, was the encounter of The Big Show and Rey Mysterio.
 The feud began on the April 17 episode of SmackDown!, during a tag team match pitting Mysterio and Tajiri against Big Show and A-Train.
 Big Show and A-Train won the match via pinfall.
 After the match, however, Tajiri sprayed green mist into A-Train's face, while Mysterio delivered a 619 on Big Show, which caused him to collapse onto the floor.
 After the match in a backstage segment, Big Show appeared angry with Mysterio for supposedly being embarrassed by him.
-The feud escalated during the April 24 episode of SmackDown! during a match between Big Show and Tajiri.
+The feud escalated during the April 24 episode of SmackDown!, during a match between Big Show and Tajiri.
 After Big Show performed a chokeslam on Tajiri, Mysterio came down to the ring and distracted Big Show, which caused Big Show to chase Mysterio at ringside, resulting in Tajiri winning the match via countout.